North American Sabreliner: Design and development

+The flight controls were mechanically actuated via a series of cables and bellcranks; a yaw damper was not required at any altitude due to the aircraft lacking any tendency to Dutch roll.
+A stick pusher was also not installed, and early versions of the aircraft lack a stick shaker due to a naturally-occurring stall buffet that provides sufficient warning.
+In the event of a stall, the ailerons remain effective throughout.
+Throughout the flight envelope, the ailerons were particularly responsive, which contributed to the Sabreliner handling relatively well during crosswinds.
+It had relatively narrowly-spaced landing gear, ground steering was achieved via the rudder pedals, which drove the nose gear via an electrohydraulic system below 50 knots.

-The civilian version prototype, which carried the model number NA-265, made its first flight on September 16, 1958.
-It was powered by two General Electric YJ85 turbojet engines.
-The type received its Federal Aviation Administration (FAA) type certificate in April 1963.
-The UTX candidate, designated the T-39A, was identical in configuration to the NA-265, but when the contract was awarded and the T-39A entered production, it was powered by two Pratt & Whitney JT12A-8 turbojet engines.
+The prototype of the civilian version, which carried the model number NA-265, made its maiden flight on September 16, 1958.
+This prototype was powered by two General Electric YJ85 turbojet engines.
+The type received its type certificate from the FAA in April 1963.
+The UTX candidate, designated the T-39A, was identical in configuration to the NA-265, but when the contract was awarded and the T-39A entered production, it was powered by two Pratt & Whitney JT12A-8 turbojet engines; these proved to be both reliable and relatively affordable to overhaul.

-The civilian production version, or Series 40, was slightly refined over the prototype, with more speed and a roomier cabin.
+The civilian production version, or Series 40, was slightly refined over the prototype, featuring a higher top speed and a roomier cabin.
 North American then stretched the design by 0.97 m, providing greater cabin space, and marketed it as the Series 60, which was certificated in April 1967.
 The cabin was made taller for the Series 70 and General Electric CF700 turbofans were installed for the Series 75A (also branded as the Series 80).

 By 1973, North American had merged with Rockwell Standard under the name Rockwell International.
-In 1976 Rockwell contracted Raisbeck Engineering to redesign the wing of the Sabreliner series.
+In 1976, Rockwell contracted Raisbeck Engineering to redesign the wing of the Sabreliner series.
 The resulting Raisbeck Mark V wing was the first supercritical wing in service in the United States.
 The Mark V wing was combined with Garrett TFE731 turbofan engines, to create the Series 65.
 Sabreliner models 60 and 80 were retrofitted with the Mark V wing as the Series 60A (STC SA687NW) and Series 80A (STC SA847NW).

 Sabreliner production came to a close in 1981.
-The next year, Rockwell sold its Sabreliner division to Wolsey & Co., a private equity firm which formed Sabreliner Corporation, the support organization for continuing operators.
+The next year, Rockwell sold its Sabreliner division to Wolsey & Co., a private equity company which formed Sabreliner Corporation, the support organization for continuing operators.
+Sabreliner Corporation based its operations from the same facility that had been the headquarters for Rockwell's Sabreliner division.